istopwg/ippsample/BUILD.md

 provides a quick way to install the software on your local system:

     make install ENTER

-or for FreeBSD, NetBSD, or OpenBSD:

-    gmake install ENTER

 Use the BUILDROOT variable to install to an alternate root directory: